Agha Shaukat Ali: Civil service in Pakistan

 After Jinnah's death, Shaukat Ali was expelled from the Muslim Conference.
 He later received assignments in the Central Services of Pakistan.
 In that capacity he also served as the Information Secretary to President Ayub Khan.

 Shaukat Ali attended the Woodrow Wilson School of Public and International Affairs at Princeton University as a Fulbright Scholar.
 He enjoyed his time in the United States in the 1950s and returned to his alma mater on many occasions.
 He also received diplomatic assignments in various missions, including one in London.

+Later years

+Author

+He authored the book The Modernization of Soviet Central Asia and was invited by the government of China to share his assessment of the implications of lifting the Red Curtain in 1979.